-a completed, notarized Verification of Residency form available through the Department of Student Services at the District Office signed by the owner of the home with one document from each of the above categories.
-In addition, parent must provide Declaration of Domicile, valid Florida Driver's License (or Florida Department of Motor Vehicles picture ID), voter registration, or auto registration with the Osceola County address listed for which they reside.
+- a completed, notarized Verification of Residency form available through the Department of Student Services at the District Office signed by the owner of the home with one document from each of the above categories. - In addition, the parent must provide a valid Florida Driver's License (or Florida Department of Motor Vehicles picture ID), voter registration, or auto registration with the Osceola County address listed for which they reside.